iyxan23/Iyxan23.github.io/_posts/2022-5-25-Zipalign-java.md

 <img src="/assets/zipalign-java/original-zip-file-cd-start.png"/>

+#### Central Directory

-Here in the central directory, we're going to retrieve the compression method that is used to compress this file.
+Here in the **central directory**, we're going to retrieve the compression method that is used to compress this file.
 If it's uncompressed, we'll then continue to align this file.
 The compression method field is a 2-byte number that lies at offset `+0xa` relative to the start of central directory.

 <img src="/assets/zipalign-java/original-zip-file-cd-compression-method.png"/>